DashReact/dash-ui/packages/core/README.md

 ### Documentation

-See the documentation at [Github](https://github.com/DashReact/dash-ui)
+See the documentation at [Website Docs](https://dash-ui-dashreact.vercel.app/)